lightning-jar/svelte-typescript-tailwind-pug-starter/README.md

 # Sveltekit Typescript Tailwind Pug Starter Template

-A starter template for launching Sveltekit / Pug projects with Typescript and TailwindCSS.
+A starter template for "Svelte Preprocessed Stack" projects.
+Helps you quickly launch a new project with Sveltekit, Typescript, TailwindCSS, and Pug.
 &nbsp;

 ## Contents